guilhermegranchopro/Eco-AI.ly/README.md

 ## 🌟 Overview

 Eco AI.ly is an innovative startup project that combines artificial intelligence with environmental monitoring to drive sustainability and environmental awareness.
-Our platform leverages state-of-the-art predictive models and interactive visualizations to help users monitor and make informed decisions about environmental metrics, with a particular focus on energy consumption, renewable energy production, carbon intensity, and cross-border energy exchange.
+Our platform leverages state-of-the-art predictive models, data analytics pipelines (initially developed in Jupyter Notebooks within the `backend/mvp/` directory, focusing on areas like live LSTM predictions for renewable percentage and power breakdown analysis), and interactive visualizations to help users monitor and make informed decisions about environmental metrics.
+Key areas include energy consumption, renewable energy production, carbon intensity, and cross-border energy exchange.
+The project also features a dedicated backend API service for delivering these predictions.

 ### Key Benefits